rust-lang/book/nostarch/chapter16.md

 *concurrency*.
 Fearless concurrency allows you to write code that is free of subtle bugs and is easy to refactor without introducing new bugs.

-> NoteFor simplicity’s sake, we’ll refer to many of the problems as *concurrent* rather than being more precise by saying *concurrent and/or* *parallel*.
+> Note: For simplicity’s sake, we’ll refer to many of the problems as *concurrent* rather than being more precise by saying *concurrent and/or parallel*.
 If this book were about concurrency and/or parallelism, we’d be more specific.
-For this chapter, please mentally substitute *concurrent* *and/or parallel* whenever we use *concurrent*.
+For this chapter, please mentally substitute *concurrent and/or parallel* whenever we use *concurrent*.

 Many languages are dogmatic about the solutions they offer for handling concurrent problems.
 For example, Erlang has elegant functionality for